 I could go on and on, but lets just say that greed is killing this state and the wildlife along with it.

-Speaking of killing, we have Ring cameras set up around the outside of our house (because it is Florida – no, it’s not paradise folks, there is lots of crime here) and we caught a possum climbing up the stucco wall to snatch a frog off our outdoor light!
+Speaking of killing, we have Ring cameras (affiliate link, I may earn money from this link, but at no cost to you) set up around the outside of our house (because it is Florida – no, it’s not paradise folks, there is lots of crime here) and we caught a possum climbing up the stucco wall to snatch a frog off our outdoor light!
 That is where these frogs sleep, when they aren’t in my kitchen.
 Come to think of it, that frog may have had his best night’s sleep on my plate knowing the possum couldn’t reach him.

 After two animal encounters within my first hour of waking, I figured it was a day for wildlife.
 Let’s go boating!
 Maybe we’ll see a whale.

 After I photographed (badly) the turtle, and dealt with the frog, my son and I took the boat out to our usual spots along the Indian River.
 Yup, time to see what surprises the waterway holds.

 Sure enough, it was there, while walking along in the shallows searching for cool shells (I found some of those too), that I saw this strange-looking thing scooting along in the sand.